-This guide will show you how to fix a tear in leather.
+If you're looking for to make a leather sofa repair, this guide will show you how to fix a tear in leather, but the same technique can also be used to make similar types of repairs in leather sofas.
 The same procedure applies to tears in all type of leather: furniture, car interior, clothes and all other leathers.

 This photo shows a tear in a panel from a leather sofa.
 To fix the tear you will need the Complete Leather Repair Kit.

 Leather Repair Kit - Contains all the product needed to repair the tear and restore any colour.

 STEP BY STEP GUIDE: REPAIRING A TEAR ON A LEATHER SOFA